-The earth is a sphere and the equator and the prime meridian divide the Earth into four hemispheres: north, south, east and west.
+Earth is a sphere and the equator and the prime meridian divide Earth into four hemispheres: north, south, east, and west.
 For example, the United States is in both the Northern Hemisphere (because it's north of the equator) and the Western Hemisphere (because it's west of the prime meridian).

-Because of the equator's position halfway between the Earth's poles, its climate is warm and sunny.
-Tropical rainforests thrive near the equator because of the sun and rain areas receive along the equator.
+Because of the equator's position halfway between Earth's poles, its climate is warm and sunny.
+Tropical rainforests thrive near the equator because of the sunshine and rain areas along the equator receive.

 If you wanted to travel all the way around Earth along the equator, you'd need to travel about 25,000 miles!
 It's difficult to measure the exact length of the equator, though, because it travels up and down hills and mountains throughout South America and Africa.